allenc125789/ESP32-BasicDistance/README.md

 ## Description

 Guages distance by adjusting the ESP32C3's wifi transmission power.
-The closer the transmitter gets to the reciever, the higher frequency the `distancePin` will light up.

 Sends a simple bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
+As distance between the transmitter and reciever shortens, the higher frequency the `distancePin` will light up.
+Goes up to 8 cycles (8 blinks on the LED).

+-To do: calculate distance.

 _____